JaminMartin/pyet-mc/README.md

 ```
 path/to/my/package/ pip install .
 ```
-To test that this was successful, create a new Python file (where ever you would like to use pyet, not from within the pyet source code).
+To test that this was successful, create a new Python file (wherever you would like to use pyet, not from within the pyet source code).
 Try to import pyet; assuming no error messages appear, pyet has been successfully installed in your virtual environment
 ```python
 import pyet